 General BPCI Advanced questions

-1. What is BPCI Advanced?
-BPCI Advanced is the CMS Innovation Center's voluntary 90-day episode-based bundled payment model that operates across 37 inpatient and 4 outpatient clinical episode categories.
-Participants are accountable for total Medicare Part A and Part B spending during each episode against a risk-adjusted Target Price.
+1. What was BPCI Advanced?
+BPCI Advanced was the CMS Innovation Center's voluntary 90-day episode-based bundled payment model that operated across dozens of inpatient and outpatient clinical episode categories.
+Participants were accountable for total Medicare Part A and Part B spending during each episode against a risk-adjusted Target Price.
+The model concluded December 31, 2025.

-2. Who runs BPCI Advanced?
-The CMS Innovation Center (CMMI) operates BPCI Advanced under Section 1115A SSA authority.
+2. Who ran BPCI Advanced?
+The CMS Innovation Center (CMMI) operated BPCI Advanced under Section 1115A SSA authority.

 4. What replaces BPCI Advanced after December 2025?
-The Transforming Episode Accountability Model (TEAM) — a mandatory bundled payment model in selected MSAs covering 5 clinical episode categories, launching January 1, 2026.
+The Transforming Episode Accountability Model (TEAM), a mandatory bundled payment model in selected MSAs covering 5 clinical episode categories, which launched January 1, 2026.

 5. Does Georgia have BPCI Advanced participants?
-Yes — selected Georgia hospitals (Wellstar, Emory, Piedmont, Northside, others), PGPs, and Conveners participate.
+Yes.
+Selected Georgia hospitals (Wellstar, Emory, Piedmont, Northside, and others), PGPs, and Conveners participated.

 Episode and payment questions

-6. How long is a BPCI Advanced episode?
+6. How long was a BPCI Advanced episode?
 90 days.
-Episode starts on the date of the anchor inpatient admission or anchor outpatient procedure and ends 90 days post-discharge or post-procedure.
+The episode started on the date of the anchor inpatient admission or anchor outpatient procedure and ended 90 days post-discharge or post-procedure.

-7. What does an episode include?
-All Medicare Part A and Part B spending during the 90-day window — anchor hospitalization, physician services, post-acute care (SNF, IRF, LTCH, home health), readmissions, outpatient services, and Part B drugs.
+7. What did an episode include?
+All Medicare Part A and Part B spending during the 90-day window: anchor hospitalization, physician services, post-acute care (SNF, IRF, LTCH, home health), readmissions, outpatient services, and Part B drugs.

-8. What is the Target Price?
+8. What was the Target Price?
 A risk-adjusted bundle-specific price calculated from the participant's historical baseline spending, trended forward and discounted by 2-3% to represent CMS's share of expected savings.

-9. What is NPRA (Net Payment Reconciliation Amount)?
+9. What was NPRA (Net Payment Reconciliation Amount)?
 The annual reconciliation amount comparing actual episode spending against Target Price.
-Positive NPRA = participant earns savings; negative NPRA = participant owes losses.
-NPRA is capped at ±20%.
+Positive NPRA = participant earned savings; negative NPRA = participant owed losses.
+NPRA was capped at ±20%.

-10. Is the NPRA risk one-sided or two-sided?
-Two-sided — both upside (earned savings) and downside (owed losses) exposure.
-Two-sided risk is what qualifies BPCI Advanced as an Advanced APM.
+10. Was the NPRA risk one-sided or two-sided?
+Two-sided: both upside (earned savings) and downside (owed losses) exposure.
+Two-sided risk is what qualified BPCI Advanced as an Advanced APM.

 Participant questions

-11. Who can participate in BPCI Advanced?
-Acute care hospitals, physician group practices (PGPs), and convener participants that aggregate multiple episode initiators.
+11. Who could participate in BPCI Advanced?
+Acute care hospitals, physician group practices (PGPs), and convener participants that aggregated multiple episode initiators.

-12. Is participation voluntary?
-Yes — BPCI Advanced is entirely voluntary.
-(TEAM, the successor, will be mandatory in selected MSAs starting 2026.)
+12. Was participation voluntary?
+Yes.
+BPCI Advanced was entirely voluntary.
+(TEAM, the successor, is mandatory in selected MSAs and began January 1, 2026.)

-13. Can participants select which bundles to include?
-Yes — participants elect specific clinical episode categories and can add or drop categories between Model Years.
+13. Could participants select which bundles to include?
+Yes.
+Participants elected specific clinical episode categories and could add or drop categories between Model Years.

-14. What is a Convener?
-A Convener Participant aggregates multiple Episode Initiators (hospitals or PGPs) under a single BPCI Advanced participation arrangement.
-Conveners often provide analytics, infrastructure, and shared risk.
-Examples include Signify Health (Remedy Partners) and Premier.
+14. What was a Convener?
+A Convener Participant aggregated multiple Episode Initiators (hospitals or PGPs) under a single BPCI Advanced participation arrangement.
+Conveners often provided analytics, infrastructure, and shared risk.
+Examples included Signify Health (Remedy Partners) and Premier.

 Beneficiary questions

 15. Do Medicare beneficiaries enroll in BPCI Advanced?
-No — beneficiaries do not enroll.
-They are claims-based attributed when their anchor stay or procedure occurs at a participating hospital or PGP.
+No. Beneficiaries did not enroll.
+They were claims-based attributed when their anchor stay or procedure occurred at a participating hospital or PGP.

 16. Can beneficiaries opt out of BPCI Advanced?
-No — but BPCI Advanced is operationally invisible to beneficiaries.
-They retain full Medicare FFS benefits and rights.
+No, but BPCI Advanced was operationally invisible to beneficiaries.
+They retained full Medicare FFS benefits and rights.

 17. Does BPCI Advanced affect beneficiary cost-sharing?
-No — standard Medicare Part A and Part B cost-sharing applies; BPCI Advanced does not change beneficiary cost-sharing.
+No. Standard Medicare Part A and Part B cost-sharing applies; BPCI Advanced did not change beneficiary cost-sharing.

 18. Can beneficiaries see any provider during the 90-day episode?
-Yes — beneficiaries retain full Medicare FFS freedom of choice.
-The participant cannot restrict beneficiary choice of post-acute provider.
+Yes.
+Beneficiaries retained full Medicare FFS freedom of choice.
+The participant could not restrict beneficiary choice of post-acute provider.

 Advanced APM / QP questions

-19. Is BPCI Advanced an Advanced APM?
-Yes — BPCI Advanced satisfies the three Advanced APM criteria (CEHRT, quality measurement, meaningful two-sided risk) and qualifies as an Advanced APM under Section 1833(z) SSA.
+19. Was BPCI Advanced an Advanced APM?
+Yes.
+BPCI Advanced satisfied the three Advanced APM criteria (CEHRT, quality measurement, and meaningful two-sided risk) and qualified as an Advanced APM under Section 1833(z) SSA.

-20. Can BPCI Advanced participants achieve QP status?
-Physician participants in PGPs or Conveners can achieve QP/Partial QP status if attribution thresholds are met.
-Hospital-only participation does not directly produce QP status for hospital-employed physicians.
+20. Could BPCI Advanced participants achieve QP status?
+Physician participants in PGPs or Conveners could achieve QP/Partial QP status if attribution thresholds were met.
+Hospital-only participation did not directly produce QP status for hospital-employed physicians.

 Relationship questions

-22. How does BPCI Advanced relate to CJR?
-CJR is mandatory for hip/knee replacement in selected MSAs (including Atlanta MSA).
-BPCI Advanced is voluntary.
-Atlanta MSA hospitals cannot include MJRLE under BPCI Advanced (CJR takes precedence) but can include non-MJRLE bundles.
+22. How did BPCI Advanced relate to CJR?
+CJR was mandatory for hip/knee replacement in selected MSAs (including Atlanta MSA).
+BPCI Advanced was voluntary.
+Atlanta MSA hospitals could not include MJRLE under BPCI Advanced (CJR took precedence) but could include non-MJRLE bundles.
+Both models were precursors to the mandatory TEAM model.

-23. How does BPCI Advanced relate to MSSP / ACO REACH?
-A beneficiary can simultaneously be in an MSSP or ACO REACH attribution and a BPCI Advanced episode.
-Attribution overlap rules determine how spending is counted — generally BPCI Advanced episode spending continues to be ACO-attributable for the ACO's total cost of care.
+23. How did BPCI Advanced relate to MSSP / ACO REACH?
+A beneficiary could simultaneously be in an MSSP or ACO REACH attribution and a BPCI Advanced episode.
+Attribution overlap rules determined how spending was counted; generally BPCI Advanced episode spending continued to be ACO-attributable for the ACO's total cost of care.

 24. What is TEAM?
-The Transforming Episode Accountability Model — BPCI Advanced's mandatory successor, launching January 1, 2026 in selected MSAs, covering 5 clinical episode categories with a 30-day episode duration.
+The Transforming Episode Accountability Model, BPCI Advanced's mandatory successor, which began January 1, 2026 in selected MSAs (188 CBSAs, about 741 hospitals), covering 5 clinical episode categories with a 30-day episode duration.

 25. Where can Georgia stakeholders learn more? innovation.cms.gov for BPCI Advanced and TEAM model details.
 QPP Service Center (1-866-288-8292) for QP/APP questions.
 Palmetto GBA (1-866-238-9650) for claims processing.